incognitoalpha/incognitoalpha/README.md

 <a href="mailto:sarthaklakhotia.1550@gmail.com"><img align="center" src="https://www.vectorlogo.zone/logos/gmail/gmail-icon.svg" height="30" width="40" /></a>
 </p>

-## "Code like a hacker, think like a data scientist, deploy like a full-stack ninja.”
+## "Code like a hacker, think like a data scientist, deploy like a fullstack ninja.”